 Phones and social media turn consumers into whistleblowers

-In this July 9, 2009, file photo, musician Dave Carroll, of the pop-folk band Sons Of Maxwell, holds his repaired Taylor guitar in Halifax, Nova Scotia.
-Carroll become an internet sensation after posting a revenge song about airline customer service on YouTube with his song "United Breaks Guitars."
+Musician Dave Carroll, of the pop-folk band Sons Of Maxwell, became an Internet sensation after posting a revenge song about airline customer service on YouTube with his song "United Breaks Guitars."
+File/The Canadian Press via AP United Airlines CEO Oscar Munoz came under heavy fire last week after a video was posted online showing a passenger being forcibly dragged off a United Express flight.

 Add your comments below